Treating Small Cell Lung Cancer With Radiation Therapy

 Treatment recommendations for SCLC

 Treatment plans for people with SCLC depend on the type of SCLC they have.
-People diagnosed with SCLC fall into two groups:2,3
+People diagnosed with SCLC typically fall into two groups:2,3

 Limited stage SCLC

-SBRT can be used for some people with limited stage SCLC.
+SBRT can be used for some people with limited-stage SCLC.
 It might be recommended for patients with stage I or II cancer who cannot have surgery.
 It also might be given to people who have a limited spread of cancer.1,4

 Extensive stage SCLC

-Extensive stage SCLC is not considered curable.
+Extensive-stage SCLC is not considered curable.
 For people with extensive stage SCLC, treatment aims to relieve symptoms and extend life.
 Radiation therapy is suitable for some people with extensive stage SCLC.
 However, chemotherapy and immunotherapy are more commonly used.2

 Common side effects of radiation